 A small tributary, the Sungai Ngeram, flows into Sungai Relau right at the start of the Ngeram trailhead.
-This is a much murkier river, seeing that derives its source from outside the park’s boundary; the oil palm estates.
+This is a much murkier river, seeing that it derives its source from outside the park’s boundary – the oil palm estates.

 A word on the conservation of the river…

 The Sungai Relau is a designated kelah sanctuary, and fishing is prohibited there; however, a persistent threat to the river comes in the form of rubbish thrown all over the place by the nearby village people who frequent there for their picnics, or simply to have a splash.
 After they leave, rubbish is everywhere and although it usually disappears later on, the fact is all that rubbish gets washed downstream by the rainfall and river currents, and most certainly ends up somewhere; the rubbish does NOT vanish into thin air despite what lazy humans want to assume!

 There are a number of trails in the Sungai Relau vicinity:

 - Interpretive Trail – A circular trail about 530 meters long, with labels on the trees and stations along the way.